Skip to content

 typedef std::vector<int> IntVector;

-C++11 introduced the using keyword to create type aliases.
-Its functionality is completely equivalent to typedef, but the syntax is more intuitive—especially when defining function pointers and template aliases:
+C++11 introduced the using keyword for creating type aliases.
+It is functionally equivalent to typedef, but offers a more intuitive syntax—especially when defining function pointers and template aliases:

 // typedef 方式